 Juanma Lillo has never been one to shy away from an exciting – and in many cases difficult – opportunity.
 In an interview he did between his time in Mexico and his second stint in Spain, he said: “I’m waiting for the right team to call.
 I’m always looking for something that fills me with passion.
 And I know when they do call it won’t be for a wedding or a baptism, it will be for a funeral.”

 By this, he means that he is typically hired to save teams from relegation.
 So when Millionarios, one of the most emblematic teams in Colombia, approached him, he was pleasantly surprised.
-In January 2014 he debuted in Columbia, and as with all of his previous endeavours, Lillo made a big splash with his philosophical approach to football.
+In January 2014 he debuted, and, as with all of his previous endeavours, Lillo made a big splash with his philosophical approach to football.
 He enjoyed some fairly good results in his campaign with the Colombian side but ultimately wasn’t good enough for the fans and club directors.

 However, he caught the eye of Chile’s manager at the time, Jorge Sampaoli.
 Just like Pep had done several years earlier, Sampaoli discussed with Lillo the possibilities of working together, and in October of 2015 Lillo signed a contract with the Chilean Football Federation to become Jorge Sampaoli’s first assistant.

 ‘Sampaolillo’, as this fiery duo are commonly called, went on to win two consecutive Copa América titles, doing so with beautiful football and captivating the entire world with their passionate positional play.
 Consequently, the duo were hired by Sevilla, a team which had been highly successful under the reign of Unai Emery.
 Sampaolillo hit the peak of their success and popularity when they handed Real Madrid their first lost in 40 matches in January 2017.